Menu

 “Yes please,” Crystal said as she nearly skipped to the head of the table, awaiting her gifts.

-Samantha went first, giving Crystal a texture changing “skin” for her tablet.
+Samantha went first, giving Crystal a texture-changing “skin” for her tablet.
 With a simple command, it could mimic the look and feel of any animal’s fur, feathers, scales, or skin.

 Karen was next with a beautiful, flawless, pink seashell.
 “I started my shell collection years ago on Earth,” Karen beamed at her friend.
 “I know how much you love the ocean, and I want you to always have a piece of it with you.”
 Crystal gave her friend a grateful hug.

-Kyle followed this by handling Crystal a small wooden box.
+Kyle followed this by handing Crystal a small wooden box.
 He held her hands on the box as he said, “Inside you will find my special handmade, smokeless incense.
 A note inside will tell you how each is best used, but enjoy them as you will.”
 He squeezed her hands, bowed his head, and stepped back.

 Alexander went next, giving Crystal his and Kelly’s gift.
 It was a set containing a matching handbag and shoes.
 Both accessories could change color to compliment whatever outfit Crystal wore.